What Does the Prayer Really Say? 2nd Sunday of Advent – Station: Holy Cross in Jerusalem

 you may teach us to ponder earthly things wisely,

-The priest here speaks of both the physical and spiritual dimensions of Holy Communion.
-In Communion we receive physical nourishment, albeit in a very small quantity, and more importantly spiritual food of infinite measure.
-However, as the scholastic adage teaches, that which is received is received in the manner of the one receiving it.
-That is to say, depending on how we are disposed, some people receive great graces (though not all those possible in the infinitely worthy Eucharist), some receive fewer, some receive none, some actually eat and drink their own condemnation (cf. 1 Cor.
+Right away it occurs to the hearer that there is a contrast in this prayer.
+The priest speaks of both the physical and spiritual dimensions.
+In Holy Communion we receive physical nourishment, albeit in a very small quantity, and receive spiritual repast of infinite measure when considered in itself and some subjective measure when considered in relation to us.
+As the scholastic adage goes, that which is received is received in the manner of the one receiving it.
+That is to say, depending on how they are disposed, some people receive great graces (though not all those possible in the infinitely worthy Eucharist), some receive fewer and some receive none.
+Some actually are eating and drinking their own condemnation (cf. 1 Cor.
 11).
-In the Lauda Sion sung on Corpus Christi the Angelic Doctor, St. Thomas Aquinas says:
+In his wondrous hymn Lauda Sion for the Holy Eucharist which we sing on Corpus Christi the sobering words scribed by the Angelic Doctor St. Thomas Aquinas:

 but with a different fate,